 In the following video, I give a quick, 5-minute book review of Neal Schaffer’s, The Age of Influence: The Power of Influencers to Elevate Your Brand.
-I give the book 5 out of 5 starts and highly recommend giving it a read.
-Enjoy the Age of Influence Book Review and subscribe to my Youtube channel to be the notified when new videos are added.
+I give the book 5 out of 5 stars and highly recommend reading it.
+Enjoy the Age of Influence Book Review and subscribe to my Youtube channel to be notified when new videos are added.

-Part of this section also highlights employees as influencers which I thought was a really nice addition.
+Part of this section also highlights employees as influencers which I thought was an excellent addition.

-He talks about the art and science of identifying the right influencer to partner with, measurement and ROI and he even covers several social platforms that can be used to either identify influencers or track them through campaigns.
+He discusses the art and science of researching influencers to partner with, measuring, and ROI.
+He even covers several social platforms that can be used to identify or track influencers through campaigns.

-He ends the book with some very actionable steps on how you or me can become an influencers.
+He ends the book with some very actionable steps to become an influencer.

-The other case study was from VMWare, and the work they did with their annual conference VMWorld.
-They partnered with Onalytica, which is influencer management software and invited 75 influencers to the event in Barcelona.
-They did tweet chats, created unique content, and essentially reached 1.3M users.
+The other case study was VMWare and their work with their annual conference, VMWorld.
+They partnered with Onalytica, an influencer management software, and invited 75 influencers to the event in Barcelona.
+As a result, they did tweet chats, created unique content, and essentially reached 1.3M users.

 Most of the other case studies were focused on consumer brands like Lord & Taylor, All Bar One, Mockberg, and the Hawaiian Tourism Bureau.

 This book is relevant to most audiences, from the C-suite and middle management to agencies and college students.
 Please enjoy this Age of Influence Book Review.